 When you interact with people, ask thoughtful questions that affirm their value in the relationship rather than questions that manipulate or seek information for personal gain.

 “Do you know anyone who’s looking to buy life insurance?” is sure to be a conversation stopper.
-(And don’t be the guy that says, “If you think of anyone, here’s my card.”
+And don’t be the guy that says, “If you think of anyone, here’s my card.”

 You’ve heard it, right?
 The conventional wisdom that we have two ears and one mouth, and we should spend twice as much time listening as we do talking.

 Even more importantly, when you listen, you affirm the value of the other person in the relationship.
-You show that you are fascinated with the person.
-You’re interested in the individual—not just the possibility that she represents a possible sale.
+You show that you are fascinated with that person.
+You’re interested in the individual—not just the possibility that he or she represents a possible sale.

 Let the other person talk.
 Learn about them.
 Ask good questions, and a friendship will develop.

-Dale Carnegie taught that the best way to make friends was to be interested in other people.
-“You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”
+Dale Carnegie taught that the best way to make friends was to be interested in other people… “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”

 Because traditional networking is awkward for many people, and because finding the “right” connection can be random, shift your focus in your networking efforts.

 Rather than judge an interaction to be a success if you gain a “key contact” or you make a sale, consider it to be successful if you have an enjoyable interaction.
 If you feel joy, and if the other person feels joy, then you’ve had a great networking experience.